 Texas has recently experienced winter weather not seen in ages.
 Temperatures fell to minus 2 degrees in some of the hardest-hit areas.
 Power suppliers never prepared to withstand these conditions.
 Power outages across the state left almost all Texans to struggle with the cold.
-The combination of freezing weather and power outages caused plumbing to burst and damage homes, businesses, schools, and churches.
+The combination of freezing weather and power outages caused plumbing and frozen pipes to burst and damage homes, businesses, schools, and churches.

 Texans are strong and will recover but it will take time.
 The scale of property damage from this winter event has never been seen before and insurers are struggling to meet the volume of insurance claims coming in.
-The que is long and insureds are having to wait weeks for their insurance company’s first inspection.
+The queue is long and insureds are having to wait weeks for their insurance company’s first inspection.

 - Start a journal documenting your insurance claim that includes dates, conversations, names, and contact information related to your insurance claim

 - Collect receipts showing payment for damaged property.

 - Collect evidence of loss and store it in a safe place.

 - Take pictures and videos of the property damage.

 - Get your insurance claim submitted on time.

 If you think your insurance policy covers your loss and your insurer doesn’t, or if you feel the damage you sustained is far more than what your insurance company compensates you for, or if your carrier neglected your claim altogether, then the Texas Insurance Code allows recovery of “actual damages, plus court costs and reasonable attorney’s fees” and if the insurer acted in bad faith you may pursue an award of up to “three times the number of actual damages.”